CanberkTimurlenk/CarRentalApp/README.md

   This helps reduce the load on the server, decrease network traffic, and allows for faster responses on the client side.

   API supports to generation of paginated responses.
 PageSize and Current Page could be set via query string.
-Generated responses has also a header that named "X-Pagination" that include information about pagination applied.
+Generated responses has also a header named "X-Pagination" which includes information about pagination applied.